aleksandr-efimenko/blog-alexefimenko-com/src/pages/posts/nextjs-postgres-s3-locally.md

 ---
 title: 'Building a Local Development Environment: Running a Next.js Full-Stack Application with PostgreSQL and Minio S3 Using Docker-Compose'
-excerpt: 'In this article, we will look at how to build a local development environment for a full-stack Next.js application with PostgreSQL and Minio S3 using Docker-Compose.'
+description: In this article, we will look at how to build a local development environment for a full-stack Next.js application with PostgreSQL and Minio S3 using Docker-Compose.
-coverImage: '/blog/nextjs-postgres-s3-locally/cover.png'
-date: '2024-06-01'
+date: 2024-06-01
+image: /blog-assets/nextjs-postgres-s3-locally/cover.png
-ogImage:
+ogImage: /blog-assets/nextjs-postgres-s3-locally/cover.png
-  url: '/blog/nextjs-postgres-s3-locally/cover.png'
 ---

 # Building a Local Development Environment: Running a Next.js Full-Stack Application with PostgreSQL and Minio S3 Using Docker-Compose